The NHS pathway to specialist treatment for eating disorders at Schoen Clinic York

-A SEDS session provides people with eating disorders (18+) with a safe, supportive and collaborative environment that enables them to tackle the many negative factors such a disorder can bring to their lives.
+A SEDS session provides adults with eating disorders with a safe, supportive and collaborative environment which enables them to tackle the many negative factors such a disorder can bring to their lives.

 In most cases, people should be seen by their community mental health teams (CMHTs) so in the first instance, referrals should be sent to the CMHT by Primary Care (e.g. GPs).

 The following can lead to a referral to SEDS:

 - The CMHT has determined that a person with an eating disorder requires more intensive treatment.